 If you would like to include text about McKnight at the end of your release or announcement, please use the following approved boilerplate language (updated as of October 2021):

 The McKnight Foundation, a Minnesota-based family foundation, advances a more just, creative, and abundant future where people and planet thrive.
 Established in 1953, the McKnight Foundation is deeply committed to advancing climate solutions in the Midwest; building an equitable and inclusive Minnesota; and supporting the arts and culture in Minnesota, neuroscience, and global food systems.

 Are there any guidelines or restrictions on how we can share the news of our McKnight grant?

 Grantees should feel free to share news of grant awards, grant-supported activities, and program impact and outcomes.
 Sharing information about your supported activities can heighten visibility of important issues, maintain or increase positive momentum, and encourage widespread use of best practices and lessons learned.

-Beyond the above, the Foundation does not restrict how or if grantees announce McKnight funding.
+McKnight does not restrict how or if grantees announce McKnight funding.
+However, please wait to make an announcement until after you have received your official grant acknowledgement from McKnight.
 Grantees are not required to list us as a funder, although we assume the McKnight Foundation will be listed among other current funders where appropriate.
 This page has links to our logo, boilerplate statement, and graphic standards manual.